PennyLaneAI/pennylane/doc/quickstart/interfaces.rst

 ==========

 PennyLane integrates quantum nodes with other programming and machine learning frameworks.
 Such frameworks are called *interfaces*.
-The default interface, implicitly used in the previous :ref:`Introduction <pl_intro>`, is NumPy.
+The default interface, implicitly used in the :ref:`Introduction <pl_intro>`, is NumPy.

 Currently, there is support for the following interfaces: